 The straddle is a trading strategy that involves the use of options.
 This strategy calls for taking a neutral stand on the market.
 And thus, suggests buying or selling, call and put options of the exact same strike price, with the same expiry date for the same underlying security.
 In Straddle, an investor either buys (long) both call and put options or sells (short) both the options.

 The dictionary meaning of Straddle simplified is to keep the legs around the same object.
 Or keep each leg on either side of the object, straddling the horse/ riding the horse.
-So in the financial and derivatives world the trader/investor will buy both types of options at the same level.
-And one of the two (call or put) option would allow a trader to make a profit from the price movement.
+So in the financial and derivatives world, the trader/investor will buy both types of options at the same level.
+And one of the two (call or put) options would allow a trader to make a profit from the price movement.
 This is irrespective of the fact in which direction the price moves.
 For instance, if the price of the underlying asset drops, the call option would help the trader to benefit, and vice versa.
 Thus, the losses will auto offset with the profit from the other position.

 A trader mainly goes for such trade if he or she doesn’t have a clear idea of the direction of the price movement.
 Or, when investors expect a sharp move in the stock’s price but aren’t sure if the prices will move up or down.

 Key Features of Straddle

-To qualify as a straddle, a trade must meet the following criterias:
+To qualify as a straddle, a trade must meet the following criteria:

 - An investor either buys or sells the two options (call and put).